Prognosis for Glaucoma

 Reading time: 1 min

-The prognosis for glaucoma depends on the stage at which it is detected.
-If it is diagnosed before it damages the optic nerve, the prognosis is generally very good, so long as the patient follows the treatment correctly.
+The prognosis of glaucoma depends on when it is detected.
+If diagnosed before damage to the optic nerve occurs, the prognosis is generally very good, provided that the patient adheres properly to treatment.

 Acute complications